michaelxwang/michaelxwang.github.io/cat/tax/_posts/2026-12-31-tax-check-list.md

     basis from my non-deductible contribution to my traditional IRA account made **in** the year 2025 **for** the year 2025.

-- Traditional IRA contribution only.
+- Traditional IRA contribution only (401k is not IRA).
 Please provide:
   - The date that you contributed or you will contribute (you have until the filing deadline to make contribution).
   - The amount of contribution.
   - The year allocated to.